 What Are The Benefits of Accelerated Depreciation

-Depreciation is the use of an asset will cause a loss of value over time after its initial purchase due to its deterioration or normal wear and tear.
-The declining value of an asset each year is called depreciation.
+Depreciation is an accounting method used to calculate the value of normal wear and tear for tangible property used in a trade or business.
 Businesses are allowed to depreciate their tangible assets over their useful life in accordance with rules set up by the IRS.
 By depreciating these assets, the business may gain needed tax savings.
 Commercial and residential building assets can be depreciated either over 39 years straight-line for commercial property, or 27.5 years straight line for residential property as dictated by the current U.S. Tax Code.

 How Can Accelerated Depreciation Help My Business?